-A course focusing on cardiorespiratory endurance, muscle endurance and flexibility using exotic rhythms set to highenergy Latin and international beats to create a dynamic and enjoyable fitness program.
-(1 credit, course may be repeated once for a maximum of 2 credits)
+A course focusing on cardiorespiratory endurance, muscle endurance, and flexibility using exotic rhythms set to high-energy Latin and international beats to create a dynamic and enjoyable fitness program.

-HEAL180 Indoor Cycling (1 credit)
+HEAL180 INDOOR CYCLING (1 CREDIT)

 An aerobic conditioning class using stationary bicycles.
 This course focuses on cardiorespiratory fitness and muscular endurance.
 Designed for individuals of various fitness levels.
-(1 credit, course may be repeated once for a maximum of 2 credits) (1 credit, course may be repeated once for a maximum of 2 credits)
+(1 credit, course may be repeated once for a maximum of 2 credits)